 - Eat raw potatoes.
 Not likely for an 18-month-old.

 What did we do?
 We washed her face several times a day with extra-gentle castile soap.
-Then we rubbed diluted lavender essential oil on the bumps and let it absorb into her skin.
+Then we rubbed a gentle lavender tincture on the bumps and let it absorb into her skin.

 The result?
 You can see it for yourself.
 They started disappearing within days: